Victoria has 21 species of microbats (insect bats), a protected species.

-At dusk in the summer we sit on our balcony and see insect bats flying around catching their prey, the myriad insects in the air.
+Insect bats are nocturnal and at dusk in the summer we sit on our balcony and see them flying around catching their prey, the myriad insects in the air.

-Although abundant, most people would be unaware of microbats due to their size, inaudible to humans calls, and they are nocturnal.
+Although abundant, most people would be unaware of microbats due to their size.
+They do however, make some sounds that can be heard by humans which is usually chatting and communicating with each other.

-Classified as a mammal, it is the only mammal capable of flying.
+Classified as a mammal, the bat is the only mammal capable of flying.

-The insect bat is certainly "micro", weighing up to only 150 grams and growing to 15cm.
+insect bat is certainly "micro", weighing up to only 150 grams and

 The bat uses echolocation to "see" what is around.
 It makes high pitched sound pulses through the nose and mouth which, when returned to it, can help gauge the distance, size and mobility of insects.